render-examples/temporal/README.md

     - `/trigger-workflow` for kicking off the `TransferMoney` workflow.
   - `app-worker` executes any triggered workflows.

 For a more production-ready setup, use the Blueprint defined in [render.with_scaling.yaml](render.with_scaling.yaml) rather than the one in [render.yaml](render.yaml).
+The main differences are:
-In this Blueprint, each of the four Temporal services are run as its own Render service that can be scaled independently.It also comes with an ElasticSearch instance configured.
-In your fork, run
+- Each of the four Temporal services is run as its own Render service that can be scaled independently.
+- Integrates ElasticSearch, to enable Temporal's [advanced visibility](https://docs.temporal.io/docs/content/what-is-advanced-visibility/).

+To use this in your fork, run
 ```bash
 $ mv render.with_scaling.yaml render.yaml
 ```